Emotional Intelligence in Ministry

 Rich Rudowske

-Translatable podcast brought to you by Lutheran Bible translators.
-You can find past episodes of the podcast@lbt.org slash podcast or subscribe on audible, Apple Podcasts, Spotify, or wherever you listen to podcasts.
-Follow Lutheran Bible translators’social media channels on Facebook, Instagram or Twitter.
-Or go to lbt.org to find out how you can get involved in the Bible translation movement and put God’s word in their hands.
-The essentially translatable podcast is produced and edited by Andrew Olson.
-Our executive producer is Emily Wilson.
-Podcast artwork was designed by Caleb Rotewald and Sarah Rudowski.
-Music written and performed by Rob Vite.
-I’m Rich Radowski.
-So long.
-For now.
+Absolutely.
+Thank you for listening to the Essentially Translatable podcast brought to you by Lutheran Bible Translators.
+You can find past episodes of the podcast at lbt.org/podcast or subscribe on Audible, Apple Podcasts, Spotify, or wherever you listen to podcasts.
+Follow Lutheran Bible Translators’ social media channels on Facebook, Instagram or Twitter or go to lbt.org to find out how you can get involved in the Bible translation movement and put God’s Word in their hands.

 Highlights: